S-Zen/libguide-sitemap/README.md

-# libguides sitemap
+# libguide sitemap

 A sitemap of our LibGuide designed to illustrate its major components and their interrelations.
 It's intended to act as both documentation and version control.

 ## usage

-1. Fork and Clone the repository:
+1. Fork and Clone the repository: [tristan-ecu.github.io/libguide-sitemap](https://tristan-ecu.github.io/libguide-sitemap/)
 2. Browse the sitemap, identify where you need to make your changes, and make them
 3. Commit and Push your changes
 4. Create a Pull request
 5. Await Review and Merge if requested

+## to-do

+-

 ## ideas

+- Build with SSG
--
+- GitHub wikis for documentation

 ## changelog

 -

 <br>

 last commit by:

-sitemap as of:
+sitemap as of: 11/09/25

     ROOT
     ┗ system